 • Yes, all volunteers must complete a training before participating.
 Trainings are offered bimonthly or by request, and new volunteers can also shadow a session before leading their own.

 • Volunteers must pass a background check and be aligned with the YWCA’s mission to eliminate racism, with a willingness to engage in thoughtful conversations on sensitive topics.
+Volunteers must complete RER training and engage in continuous training and education.

 • We provide books, activity suggestions, materials, bookmarks, and stickers—everything you need for your reading session.
 Many titles are also available through the library.